| Home

 a crucial role in its restoration at the Council of Constance held

 meetings.
-I thought 3 hour meetings were unbearable.)
+And we think 3 hour meetings are unbearable.)

 Cardinal